LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Related Work

-For example, Vision-based methods for driver fatigue detection analyze visual cues from facial expressions, eye movements, and head posture to assess the driver's alertness.
-Bai et al. \cite{bai2021two} feeded spatial graphs into spatial graph convolutional network (GCN) while feeding the temporal graphs into temporal GCN.
+Vision-based methods for driver fatigue detection analyze visual cues from facial expressions, eye movements, and head posture to assess the driver's alertness.
+These approaches leverage computer vision and deep learning techniques to provide non-invasive and real-time monitoring.
+To effectively capture essential facial features associated with drowsiness while eliminating the influence of irrelevant information, facial landmark detection is applied to convert streaming videos into spatio-temporal graphs before inputting the data to the models~\cite{zhang2022systematic}.
+For example, Bai et al. \cite{bai2021two} feeded spatial graphs into spatial graph convolutional network (GCN) while feeding the temporal graphs into temporal GCN.
 This process learns spatial and temporal features separately and uses a softmax score to detect driver drowsiness behaviors.
 Similarly, the approach by Yang et al. \cite{yang2024video} also contains two branches in which the spatial branch encodes the spatial features of facial landmarks.
 The difference is that the temporal branch process a combined embedding of the facial landmarks and local areas of eyes and mouths instead of temporal graph only.
+Lu et al. \cite{lu2023jhpfa} selected the key frames from the original frame sequence by deleting frames similar to adjacent frames.
+The similarity was evaluated on the basis of the spatial graphs of two consecutive frames.
+In \cite{huang2024self}, the authors gave a novel definition of peak frame and non-peak frame, where peak frame contains behavior such as closing eyes and laughing, while non-peak frames only contain general states.
+Then, they proposed a multi-head graph attention module to distinguish peak frames from non-peak frames by comparing the spatial graphs.